gleannyc/documentation/docs/docs/project-management/slack-integration.md

 ## Sharing to Slack

 Once someone in your Glean project has connected the Slack integration, Glean users with appropriate permissions can share saved views and dashboards to Slack.
+By default, this is restricted to owners.

 1. Open a saved view or dashboard in Glean
 2. Click the `Share` dropdown at the top right corner and select the `Share to Slack` option